Mustan-dev/pattern-generation-python/README.md

 ### Python Shell Output
 ![Pattern Output](image1.png)
-*Displays the execution of both scripts in Python IDLE Shell, showing the triangle and pyramid patterns.*
+*Displays the execution of all three scripts in Python IDLE Shell, showing triangle, pyramid, and inverted triangle patterns.*

 ---